-2020 - 2021 HIGHLIGHTS
+2021 - 2022 HIGHLIGHTS

-Summary: The year ended 30 June 2021 marked four years of stability in WAR's repositioned legal and operational base, at Dau Tieng Wildlife Conservation Station, Binh Duong Province.
+Summary: the year ended 30 June 2022 marked five years of stability in WAR's repositioned legal and operational base, at Dau Tieng Wildlife Conservation Station, Binh Duong Province.
 Core physical infrastructure is in place, with initial populations of a total of 40 species, more than 15 of which are in potential breeding pairs.
-The last 12 months is remarkable with our successful breeding up to F2 generation of one endangered species, the Psychedelic Rock gecko and our first baby Pangolin at Dau Tieng Wildlife Conservation Station.
-WAR is now more closely concentrating on endangered species breeding.
+The last 12 months is remarkable with our successful breeding three different endangered species as state in our previous report.